Do You Have Questions About Sun Blocking Clothing? I do too, and apparently, we aren’t the only ones.

 Wide-brimmed hats, like bucket hats with wide brims and legionnaire-style hats, are effective methods of keeping the sun off your head, ears, face, and neck.
 Due to the effects of reflective UV rays, hats alone may leave you with unprotected skin in some areas.

-Applying sunscreen will help with the skin on your head, face, neck, hose, and ears.
-Thinking back to when my family was younger, we certainly could have benefited from sunscreen.
+Applying sunscreen will help with the skin on your head, face, neck, nose, and ears.

 Hats offer a good bit of protection and allow the breeze to cool your skin.
 They are an important part of your sun blocking wardrobe.
 In fact, they are the 2nd most important.